NeuroTechX/learn.neurotechedu.com/README.md

 ## Jekyll on Windows

-Installing Jekyll on Windows is considerably different from a Mac.
+Installing Jekyll on Windows is somewhat different.
 [You can learn about it here.](https://jekyllrb.com/docs/windows/)

 ## Fundamental changes to default template